Now some serious stuff

 We store our and your data at secure data centers around the world.

-Working with the LEGO Group world wide to secure that the LEGO Group is not defrauded.
+Working with the LEGO Group worldwide to ensure that the LEGO Group is not defrauded.

 Warehousing, packing, shipping and delivery partners